-Deciding whether or not to incorporate is an important choice to make when starting your new business.
-Other types of business legal structures include sole proprietorships (which are very limited in scope), partnerships (which don't provide the same protections from personal liability), and limited liability companies (commonly called LLCs).
+Deciding whether to incorporate is an important choice to make when starting your new business.
+Other types of business legal structures include sole proprietorships, partnerships, and limited liability companies.
 As with any legal structure, corporations have certain advantages and disadvantages.
 Whether you decide to incorporate should be based on these factors and a careful analysis of the nature and needs of your business.

 We make business formation EASY.
 Learn about our DIY business formation services here.